Precious-oguche/Demo-repo/README.md

 # Demo-repo

-Basically, this is me learning how to properly use Git anf Github.
+Basically, this is me learning how to properly use Git and Github.